Tascurator/tascurator-documents/docs/docs/modeling.md

 ### List [Task]

 Category contains a list of tasks.
+Display a waring dialog when relocating a Task, which is the only one in the Category, to another Category.

 #### Constraints

-- Must contain at least one Task.
+- Must contain at least one Task
+- Can relocate to only existing Category

 ## Task - タスク